Association of Colleges and Universities of the Canadian Francophonie: Members

 Most of these institutions were founded by members of the Catholic clergy to serve isolated francophone communities.
 While some institutions maintain religious missions, others have assumed specialized vocations such as the Royal Military College of Canada.

 While some member institutions only offer study programs in French, others are bilingual (English/French).
-Some of the institutions are located in small francophone communities while others are located in heavily populated francophone areas.
+Some of the institutions are located in small francophone communities, while others are located in heavily populated francophone areas.

-The Maritime College of Forest Technology and the Collège nordique francophone are not members of the Association.